-King IVTM Principle achieved: 4 15
+King IV[TM] Principle achieved: 4 15

-Governance outcomes / effective control continued
+Our governance outcomes / effective control continued

 Risk management, systems of control and internal audit

 The audit & risk committee assists the Board in executing its responsibility for risk governance.
 The Board is responsible for determining the Group's level of risk tolerance by considering and approving a risk tolerance matrix against which all business risks are measured.